The Total Rank Conjecture in Characteristic Two: The Total Rank Conjecture for Roberts Rings in Characteristic 2

 Using the quasi-isomorphism $P \otimes_R P \sim M \otimes_R P$, we obtain

 with equality holding if and only if the differential on $P \otimes_R M$ is $0$.
 The first result follows by dividing through by $\len_R(M) > 0$.

-The argument proving the final claim is nearly identical to that found in \cite[2.4]{walker2017total}; we give the details here for convenience: If $\beta(M) = 2^d$ then $\L^2_R(M) = 0$ and the inequality in \eqref{E310f} must be an equality.
-The first condition means $M \cong R/I$ for some ideal $I$ of finite projective dimension and the latter condition implies that the complex $R/I \otimes_R P$ has a trivial differential.
+We can prove the final claim via an argument that is nearly identical to that found in \cite[2.4]{walker2017total}; in more detail: If $\beta(M) = 2^d$ then $\L^2_R(M) = 0$ and the inequality in \eqref{E310f} must be an equality.
+The first condition means $M \cong R/I$ for some ideal $I$ of finite projective dimension, and the latter condition implies that the complex $R/I \otimes_R P$ has a trivial differential.
 But then $I/I^2 \cong \Tor_1^R(R/I, R/I)$ is a free $R/I$-module, which, together with the fact that $\pd_R(I) < \infty$, implies that $I$ is generated by a regular sequence by a theorem due to Ferrand and Vasconcelos \cite[2.2.8]{bruns1998cohen}. \end{proof}

 For a general Cohen-Macaulay ring $R$ and finite length $R$-module $M$, we do not know whether $\beta(M) = 2^d$ implies that $M$ must be isomorphic to the quotient of $R$ by a regular sequence.
-It seems reasonable to conjecture that this is so; see Conjecture \ref{ExtendedConjecture} in the introduction.
+It seems reasonable to conjecture that this is so; see Conjecture \ref{ExtendedConjecture} in the Introduction.